 Building Information Modeling (BIM) is a collaborative way of working, reinforced by digital technologies which unlock more efficient methods of designing, delivering and maintaining physical built assets.
 BIM embeds key product and asset data in a 3D computer model that can be used for effective management of information throughout an asset’s lifecycle – from the earliest concept through to operation.

 Until the mid-nineteenth century, the general method of design did not change a lot.
 Engineers used simple tools (such as pen, paper and ruler) to describe their buildings.
 However, with advances in mathematics and building materials, the process of design changed and improved rapidly.

 With the invention of the computer, 2D CAD as a new drawing tool was accepted completely in the AEC industry.
 Initially, the technology of CAD was not as popular as in modern times.
 However, with the popularisation of personal computers, the renowned software company Autodesk developed AutoCAD.

-The technology development form 2D to 4D simulation greatly improved the design process.
+The technology development from 2D to 4D simulation greatly improved the design process.
 Internet technology and emerging media (such as videoconferencing) also strongly influence the development of design tools and literature in this field.